nerveband/wp-omni-rss/README.md

 ## Configuration

 ### Content Types
 You can select which content types to include in the feed from the plugin settings page.
+By default, posts and pages are included.

-### Post Meta (Optional)
+### Change Tracking (Optional)
-When enabled, you can add custom descriptions to posts and control feed inclusion per post.
+When enabled, you can add a description each time you update content.
+This helps your subscribers understand what changed and why.
+For example:
+- "Updated pricing information for 2024"
+- "Added new team member bio"
+- "Fixed broken links in documentation"

+The change descriptions will appear in your RSS feed along with the content, making it easy for subscribers to track important updates.

+### Feed Preview
+The settings page includes a live preview showing how your feed will look with and without the enhancements:
+- Default WordPress feed
+- Enhanced Omni RSS feed with content types and change tracking

 ## Requirements